wangenau/eminus/docs/further.rst

 Linting
 -------

-| This code is lint-checked with `flake8 <https://flake8.pycqa.org>`_, using a custom `configuration file <https://gitlab.com/wangenau/eminus/-/tree/main/.flake8>`_.
+| This code is lint-checked with `Ruff <https://beta.ruff.rs>`_, using a custom `style configuration <https://gitlab.com/wangenau/eminus/-/tree/main/pyproject.toml>`_.
-| To install flake8 and do a lint check, use
+| To install Ruff and do a lint check, use

 .. code-block:: console

-   pip install flake8 flake8-docstrings flake8-import-order
+   pip install ruff
-   flake8
+   ruff check .

 Documentation
 -------------